-A series of broad discussion questions on challenge
+A series of broad discussion questions on perseverance and challenge.

-1. These question prompts can be used for a discussion roundtable based on Challenge.
+These question prompts can be used for a discussion roundtable based on perseverance.
 As an alternative, invite students to brainstorm big questions themselves, and use those instead.

 Read below the excerpt of an article by Todd Finley Rethinking Whole Class Discussion.

 “Whole class discussions are, after lecture, the second most frequently used teaching strategy, one mandated by the Common Core State Standards because of its many rewards: increased perspective-taking, understanding, empathy, and higher-order thinking, among others.
 These benefits, however, do not manifest without a skillful and knowledgeable facilitator.